MrRobot245/mkvUpscale/README.md

 Also included is a script for Radarr to get the full file path and trigger the script (pp.php)

-The conversion can also be run with python newHand.py path/to/file.mkv but it expects the Radarr current naming convention.
+The conversion can also be run with 'python newHand.py path/to/file.mkv' but it expects the Radarr current naming convention.